Variable#

 andprior

-.
-So a model cannot specify scale factor and branching priorities together with stages.Fixing a semi-continuous or semi-integer variable to a non-zero value like
+to infinity.Fixing a semi-continuous or semi-integer variable to a non-zero value like

 4